 Professor James Luby

-James Luby is recent acting Director of Graduate Studies of the Master of Professional Studies in Horticulture.
+James Luby is former acting Director of Graduate Studies of the Master of Professional Studies in Horticulture.
 He was Director of Graduate Studies of the program when it was known as the Master of Agriculture, and until recently, led the wine grape breeding program.
 When not in the lab, Luby teaches the popular course Hort 1031 Vines and Wines.

 Crisp.
 Juicy.
 Sweet.
 Maybe a little tart.
 We all know what we like in an apple.
 But do you know the science that goes on behind the scenes to achieve that perfect flavor and mouth-feel?
 Professor James Luby does.